hkrsmk/smpdemo/README.md

 "Guide" section bugs:

 1. If you click on step x, then click on step y, then click on step x again, the screen blanks out.
+E.g. click on step 1, then click on step 4, then click on step 1 again.
+The screen will blank out.

 2. Swiping - swiping backwards once results in a blank screen.
 When swiped again, the screen will appear with the step 2 steps ago.
 E.g. swipe from step 3 to step 2: blank screen.
 Swipe again: step 1 appears.